section-engineering-education/engineering-education/articles/group-operator/group.md

 ### What is $group operator?

-So as the name suggests, the `$group` operator groups similar data by some specified expression and combines it into a single result or document.
+As the name suggests, the `$group` operator groups similar data by some specified expression and combines it into a single result or document.

 Suppose there are 15 people in a database and they all have a similar hobby. if we want to count all those people who have a hobby in common, then `$group` operator is an elegant solution for such a task.